Palmanova, Italy Guide

 Day Trips

-2 hours by car Lake Bled, with its iconic island church and stunning alpine scenery, is a must-see destination.
-Take a traditional "pletna" boat to Bled Island, ring the wishing bell in the Church of the Assumption, and hike to Bled Castle for breathtaking views.
-Indulge in a slice of Bled cream cake, a local specialty.
+Approximately 45 minutes by car Lake Bled, with its iconic island church and stunning alpine scenery, is a must-see destination in Slovenia.
+Take a traditional "pletna" boat to Bled Island, ring the wishing bell in the church, and climb to Bled Castle for panoramic views.
+Walk around the lake, hike in the surrounding hills, and enjoy the natural beauty of this picturesque destination.

-2 hours by car Udine, the historical capital of Friuli, offers a charming blend of Venetian elegance and Friulian character.
-Explore Piazza Libertà, often considered the most beautiful Venetian-style square on the mainland, and climb to the Udine Castle for panoramic views.
-Don't miss the Loggia del Lionello, a stunning example of Gothic-Venetian architecture.
-Udine is a delightful city for a leisurely day of exploration.
+Approximately 30 minutes by car Udine, the historical capital of Friuli, offers a charming blend of Venetian and Austrian influences.
+Explore Piazza Libertà, considered one of the most beautiful Venetian-style squares on the mainland, and climb to the Udine Castle for panoramic views.
+Don't miss the Loggia del Lionello, a stunning example of Gothic architecture, and the Duomo, showcasing centuries of artistic heritage.
+Enjoy the relaxed atmosphere and savor local Friulian cuisine in one of the many trattorias.

 Travel Time